 Key takeaways:

-When the FDA approved Wegovy (semaglutide) in 2021, it was the first new weight-loss medication since 2014.
+When the FDA approved Wegovy (semaglutide) in 2021, it was the first new weight-loss medication on the market since 2014.
 It was also the first once-weekly medication of its kind.
-Today a newer medication called Zepbound (tirzepatide) is also on the market.
+Since then, a number of weight-loss drugs have been rolled out to try to meet the high demand for these medications.
+One such medication is Zepbound (tirzepatide).

 Zepbound and Wegovy share a few similarities.
-Both are injected once a week and can cause similar side effects.
-But there are some key differences between them that may make one a better fit over the other.
+Both come in injectable forms that are administered once a week and can cause similar side effects.
+But there are some key differences between them that may make one a better fit for you over the other.

 For many people, Zepbound and Wegovy are effective medications for weight management.
-Both work on your appetite, hunger, and food cravings so you eat fewer calories.
-They achieve this effect in similar but slightly different ways.
+Both work to suppress your appetite, hunger, and food cravings so you eat fewer calories.
+They achieve this effect in similar — but slightly different — ways.

 Wegovy belongs to a class of medications called glucagon-like peptide-1 (GLP-1) receptor agonists.
 It acts like a natural gut hormone called GLP-1, which has effects on your gut and the appetite center of your brain.
 This results in decreased appetite, increased feelings of fullness, and reduced cravings.